v0.5.4

 Draft

-Small model blazes through 8 candidate tokens at ~100+ tok/s.
-Fast and cheap.
+A small model blazes through 32 candidate tokens at ~30+ tok/s.
+Fast and cheap — runs on any junk GPU or a CPU.

 🔍